ETCBishal/BillingSoftware-Python-/README.md

 <i>

 >>  It is a Billing software for a retail.
 I had made it for keeping the customer details.
 I will try to improve it as much as I can.
-So please give to feedback to improve it.
+So please give me feedback to improve it.
-Your feedback will motivate me do more like this.
+Your valuable feedback will motivate me do more like this.

 </ul>